 It’s time to build a passionate and purposeful life that you love

 While passion and purpose on their own deliver great benefits, a mix of the two brings you incredible experiences.

 To recap, here are four ways to look at passion vs. purpose:

 - #1.
 Passion is for you.
 Purpose is for others.

 - #2.
 Passion is about your emotions.
 Purpose is the reason behind your emotions.

 - #3.
 Passion is your “what.”
 Purpose is your “why.”

 - #4.
 You can have multiple passions and one purpose.

 Once you have clarity on identifying your passions and purpose, you can get involved with people, projects and activities that are congruent with them.

-Which is a key way to filter in a greater sense of accomplishment, fulfillment and satisfaction into your life.
+Which is a key way to filter in a greater sense of accomplishment, fulfillment, and satisfaction into your life and daily routine.